-El Corte Inglés de Preciados offers Cortylandia since 1979, which is not much of a big deal, but it´s very dear and traditional to the locals.
+El Corte Inglés de Preciados has offered Cortylandia since 1979, which is not much of a big deal, but it´s very dear and traditional to the locals.

 Christmas markets in Madrid are quite average, in my opinion.
-The one at Plaza España is ok, although it has not enough market stands to stay around for a while.
+The one at Plaza España is ok, although it does not have enough market stands to stay around for a while.
 You´ll see it all in 5-10 min.

 On a more positive note, there are some pretty Christmas lights and decorations in Madrid.
 You can simply walk around the city center to enjoy them or take a Naviluz Christmas bus tour around Madrid, available till Jan 6.
 I haven’t taken it myself, as I always prefer walking, but the Google reviews suggest the price is too expensive for what the experience actually is.
 Anyway, it might still be an option for people with kids or those who can´t do the long walks for health reasons.